Sagar2102/Dwellix/README.md

 # Dwellix

-Dwellix is a full-stack **MERN** application that serves as an **Airbnb clone** for hotel and property booking.
+Dwellix is a full-stack **MERN** application that serves for hotel and property booking.
 It provides users with an intuitive interface to browse, book, and manage rental properties.

 ## Features